MIT Sloan MBA Video Questions

 • Speak directly to the camera

-• Note: While we ask you to introduce yourself to your future classmates in this video, the video will not be shared beyond the admissions committee and is for use in the application process only.
+Note: Your video will not be shared beyond the Admissions Committee and is for use in the application process only.

 Instructions:

-Once the video statement question is viewed you will have 10 seconds to prepare, and then 60 seconds to record your answer
+• Once the video statement question is viewed you will have 5 seconds to prepare, and then 60 seconds to record your answer.

 Please note that this is ONE TAKE only.
 You will not be able to redo this video and you cannot start the application over in order reset this question.
 Please be sure you are prepared, as described above, before proceeding.